bortch/Revealable/readme.md

 - The owner can reveal the secret by calling a specific function that will write the key into the smart contract.
 - The collector can call the smart contract and get the revealed secret.

-### Preparation & contract creation
+### Preparation & contract testing

 ![Contract Creation](docs/Contract_creation_SeqDiag.png)

-- The owner generates a key and a nonce.
+- The owner generates a key and an intial vector.
-- The owner prepares his secret and cipher it using the key and the nonce.
+- The owner prepares his secret and ciphers it using the key and the intial vector.
+- The owner deploys the smart contract.
-- The owner writes down the ciphered secret to the smart contract before deployment.
+- The owner writes down the ciphered secret to the smart contract.
 - The owner tests his smart contract to make sure everything works as expected.
-- The owner deploys the smart contract.

 ### Reveal